To fully understand pipe class and piping specification you must know the basics of the piping.

 - It also allows customization of the product.

-What is Piping Components?
+What are Piping Components?

 What is the Piping System?